Hire With the Whole Person in Mind

-When you’re in the hiring process, it’s easy to focus on a resume whose skills and experiences match the job description.
-But if you rely solely on those aspects, you’re going to miss other qualities and important facts about the candidate that are critical factors for long-term employment success.
-Specifically, consider other “soft” yet vital skills such as dependability, interpersonal relations, and communication.
-Overlooking these competencies may cause you to hire the wrong candidate — sacrificing social skill and teamwork for raw skill or experience.
-Those things are important, but you want to hire the one who can get the job done and contribute to their team’s excellence as well.
+Whenever you’re in the hiring process, it’s easy to focus on someone whose skills and experiences match the job description.
+But if you solely rely on those aspects, you’re going to miss other qualities and important facts about the candidate that are critical factors for long-term employment success.
+Specifically, consider other “soft” yet vital skills such as dependability, interpersonal relations and communication because overlooking these competencies will prevent you from hiring the perfect candidate — the one who can get the job done and make it possible for you to excel at your job, too.